entando/entando-docs/vuepress/docs/next/tutorials/ecr/publish-simple-bundle.md

 ``` sh
 nano descriptor.yaml
 ```
-Add the following content to the file.
-You can use your preferred editor but make sure the YAML indentation matches what you see here.
+Add the following content with the correct YAML indentation.
 ``` yaml
 code: example-bundle
 description: This is an example of an Entando bundle